semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-09-18-discussion.md

 ```
 _________
 ### Functions with the same name

-Two functions can have the same name but they must have a different number of parameters.
+In some languages, it is legal for more than one function to have the same name; however, in Python, *two functions cannot have the same name*.
+In Python, each function must have a unique name.

-Optional parameters are not considered when comparing two function declarations.
+The following code would generate an redefinition error:
 ```python
 def baz():
     print("called baz with no parameters")